wilsonvs/CompTIA-Security-SY0-701/Section 5: Social Engineering.md

 ## Phishing Attacks

-- *Phishing*: Sending fraudulent emails that appear to be from reputable sources with the aim of convincing individuals to reveal personal information, such as passwords and credit card numbers.
+- **Phishing**: Sending fraudulent emails that appear to be from reputable sources with the aim of convincing individuals to reveal personal information, such as passwords and credit card numbers.

-- *Spear Phishing*: More targeted form of phishing that is used by cybercriminals who are more tightly focused on a specific group of individuals or organizations.
+- **Spear Phishing**: More targeted form of phishing that is used by cybercriminals who are more tightly focused on a specific group of individuals or organizations.
 Has a higher success rate.

-- *Whaling*: Form of spear phishing that targets high-profile individuals, like CEOs or CFOs.
+- **Whaling**: Form of spear phishing that targets high-profile individuals, like CEOs or CFOs.
 Often used as an initial step to compromise an executive’s account for subsequent attacks within their organization.

-- *Business Email Compromise (BEC)*: Sophisticated type of phishing attack that usually targets businesses by using one of their internal email accounts to get other employees to perform some kind of malicious actions on behalf of the attacker.
+- **Business Email Compromise (BEC)**: A sophisticated type of phishing attack that usually targets businesses by using one of their internal email accounts to get other employees to perform some kind of malicious actions on behalf of the attacker.

-- *Vishing (Voice Phishing)*: Attacker tricks their victims into sharing personal or financial information over the phone.
+- **Vishing (Voice Phishing)**: Attacker tricks their victims into sharing personal or financial information over the phone.

-- *Smishing (SMS Phishing)*: Involves the use of text messages to trick individuals into providing their personal information.
+- **Smishing (SMS Phishing)**: Involves the use of text messages to trick individuals into providing their personal information.

 ## Preventing Phishing Attacks

 - By implementing the right strategies and providing user security awareness training, the threat of a successful phishing campaign against your organization can be mitigated effectively.
-  - *Anti-phishing Campaign*: Essential user security awareness training tool that can be used to educate individuals about the risks of phishing and how to best identify potential phishing attempts.
+- **Anti-phishing Campaign**: Essential user security awareness training tool that can be used to educate individuals about the risks of phishing and how to best identify potential phishing attempts.
 Should offer remedial training for users who fell victim to simulated phishing emails.
 - To help prevent phishing, your organization should regularly conduct user security awareness training that contains coverage of the various phishing techniques, along with other relevant cyber threats and attacks that may affect your organization.

 - Commonly used key indicators associated with phishing attacks:
     - Urgency: Phishing emails often create a sense of urgency by prompting the recipient to act immediately.
     - Unusual Requests: Treat emails requesting sensitive information with suspicion.
     - Mismatched URLs: Always hover over links in emails to check if the displayed text matches the actual URL.